Sustainability

 No-smoking strategies

 Smoking has a significant impact on health and labor productivity not only for the smoker themselves but also for second-hand smokers.
 The Sapporo Group regards smoking control as a priority issue and is continuously working on it.
-The smoking rate has been decreasing year by year, and the average smoking rate of Sapporo Holdings and the four operating companies declined by 2.5% from 2020 to 2021.
-However, it is still higher than the target value of ≤12% by 2022, and it is necessary to further accelerate smoking countermeasures.

 Improving health literacy through e-learning